pololu/p-star-examples/usb-imu-lsm6.X/README.md

 ## Description

-After you write this example to a P-Star 25K50, the P-Star will appear to the computer as a USB device that has one USB CDC ACM virtual serial port, using the Pololu Corporation vendor ID.
+After you write this example to a P-Star, the P-Star will appear to the computer as a USB device that has one USB CDC ACM virtual serial port, using the Pololu Corporation vendor ID.